AlexKnauth/asr-unity-mono-mac-testing/README.md

 # asr-unity-mono-mac-testing

-Exploring how an ASR Unity / Mono library might try to support Mac, and attempting to test potential library code and see if it works on Hollow Knight, for now.
+Exploring how an ASR Unity / Mono library might try to support Mac, and attempting to test potential library code.

+This repository has branches to test it with 2 games so far:
+ - Hollow Knight on the branch [hollowknight](https://github.com/AlexKnauth/asr-unity-mono-mac-testing/tree/hollowknight)
+ - Superliminal on the branch [superliminal](https://github.com/AlexKnauth/asr-unity-mono-mac-testing/tree/superliminal)

 ## Compilation